fsoulignac/tsptw-m/README.md

 # Simple solver for the traveling salesman problem with time windows, makespan objective (TSPTW-M)
-A simple informed search solver for the TSPTW.
-The main algorithm includes:
+A simple informed search solver for the TSPTW-M and the TSTPTW-D.  The main algorithm includes:
 - TO BE DONE

 ## Getting started